Marvel Snap Zone Premium

 Card Backs 2

-Lastly, many bots are prone to snapping to increase the stakes if they’re incredibly ahead on two locations: Importantly, when they do – it’s always at the VERY START of the turn, like IMMEDIATELY – so if your opponent took their time to think, or snapped at the very end, you’re likely not against a bot.
+Lastly, many bots are prone to snapping to increase the stakes if they’re incredibly ahead on two locations: Importantly, when they do, it’s always at the VERY START of the turn, like IMMEDIATELY!
+So if your opponent took their time to think, or snapped at the very end, you’re likely not against a bot.
+Believe it or not, bots can alao snap on turn 1 (right when the match starts).

 Okay, Is There Outside-Of-Game Ways I Can Be More Certain?